 ✶✶ When we’ve done or not done something that seems baffling, inappropriate, even out of character, we can figure it out : Identify what emotions we were spaced out on (dissociating) but which desperately needed to be expressed – somehow!

 Denial allows us to look for & stay with abusers, which is potentially life threatening, & definitely damages us psychologically!

 a.
 MIS-USED: ‘Denial’ is typically meant as – Deliberately ignoring something we know but don’t want to deal with.
 This is not Denial.

 When people say “I just won’t think about it.
 I’ve put it out of my mind… ” they’re referring to ‘suppression’ – a conscious decision.

 Of course, if what we’re push away was traumatic, that emotional pain will be festering in a dark corner, & eventually comes out in some others form – as hidden or direct rage at others, &/or self-destruction

 • We can counter Denial & Suppression by carefully paying attention to what we see & hear.
-People tell us about themselves all the time, which we would pick up on, if we acknowledged it.
+People tell us about themselves all the time, which we would pick up on if we were allowed to listen to out intuition & intelligence.
 Repeatedly ignoring what’s in front of us is wounding to our sanity & our soul!

-But once we become aware of abusive patterns we’ll notice them everywhere – in songs, movies, our family & friends, at work….
+But once we become aware of abusive patterns we will notice them everywhere – in songs, movies, our family & friends, at work….

 The opposite of Denial is ‘Being in the now’, or ‘Mindfulness’, making it easier TO: